matiasvergaras/final-reality-matiasvergaras/README.md

 ---

-### Partial Delivery 2
+### Partial Delivery 2 & 3

-All the features that are not required yet are removed as they were mostly wrong.
+All the features that are not required yet are removed as they were probably wrong  (or at least Slater said that on U-cursitos).
 So far the code contemplates:
 - The same class hierarchy described in Homework 1
 - Weapon equipment
 - Normal attacks